doublexism/ARTICLES/ARB_installation_guide.md

 $ ln -s LibXm.so.4 libXm.so.3
 $ exit
 ```
-**Now run arb on terminal, you shall have the ARB gui prompt out.**
+**Now run arb on terminal, you shall have the ARB GUI prompt out.**
 ```
 $ arb
 ```